Anne of Austria: Regent of France

 Upon Louis' death in 1643, Anne was named regent, despite his attempts to prevent her from obtaining the position.
-With the aid of Pierre Séguier, she had the Parlement de Paris revoke the will of the late king, which would have limited her powers.
+With the aid of Pierre Séguier, she had the Parlement of Paris revoke the will of the late king, which would have limited her powers.
 Their four-year-old son was crowned King Louis XIV of France.
 Anne assumed the regency but to general surprise entrusted the government to the chief minister, Cardinal Mazarin, who was a protégé of Cardinal Richelieu and figured among the council of the regency.
-Mazarin left the Hôtel Tubeuf to take up residence at the Palais Royal near Queen Anne.
+Mazarin took up residence at the Palais Royal near Queen Anne.
 Before long he was believed to be her lover, and, it was hinted, even her husband.

 With Mazarin's support, Anne overcame the aristocratic revolt, led by Louis II de Bourbon, Prince de Condé, that became known as the Fronde.
 In 1651, when her son Louis XIV officially came of age, her regency legally ended.
 However, she kept much power and influence over her son until the death of Mazarin.

 In January 1648, while acting as regent, Anne received a request on behalf of artists who were affiliated with the crown or aristocracy.
 The artists, led by painter Charles Le Brun, wanted independence from the monopoly control of the guild, which fined the artists or seized their work.
 The painters and sculptors petitioned Louis XIV and the Queen Regent to form a new organization.
 They wanted to found an academy that would be for the visual arts what Académie Française was for French literature; this was to become the Académie Royale.

 Later life

 Anne's regency formally ended in 1651, when Louis XIV was declared of legal majority at the age of thirteen.

 In 1659, the war with Spain ended with the Treaty of the Pyrenees.
-The following year, peace was cemented by the marriage of the young King to Anne's niece, the Spanish Habsburg princess Maria Theresa of Spain.
+The following year, peace was cemented by the marriage of the young king to Anne's niece, the Spanish Habsburg princess Maria Theresa of Spain.
 In 1661, the same year as the death of Mazarin, an heir to the throne was born, Anne's first grandchild Louis.
 Many other children would follow, but all in the legitimate line would die except for Louis.
-Sometime after, Anne retired to the convent of Val-de-Grâce, where she died of breast cancer five years later.